isomerpages/mlaw-ltp/index.md

       image: /images/Banner/Funding programme.jpg
       title: LTPI Funding Programme
   - infopic:
-      description: An Industry Engagement and Advisory Group (IEAG), comprises early adopters from Singapore law firms to continuously test and provide feedback about the LTP.
+      description: An Industry Engagement and Advisory Group (IEAG), comprising early adopters from Singapore law firms to continuously test and provide feedback about the LTP.
       button: Learn more